Planning Holiday Gatherings with Food Allergies

-The holiday season is supposed to be a time filled with cheerful parties, joyful gatherings, and lots of food.
-If you have food allergies and intolerances, it is then filled with cautious parties, fearful gatherings, and minimal food options.
+The holiday season is supposed to be a time of year filled with cheerful parties, joyful gatherings, and lots of food.
+However, those with food allergies and intolerances tend to find it more filled with cautious partying, fearful gatherings, and minimal food options.

 Here are other tips to help you through this holiday season:

 Be the first!
-Ask if you can serve yourself, or your child, first to avoid cross-contamination.
+If you aren't bringing your own food, ask if you can serve yourself, or your child, first to avoid cross-contamination.

 Eat beforehand!
-The holidays tend to feel so circulated around food, but it doesn't have to be and it shouldn't be.
-I recommend eating beforehand if the gathering you are attending is not a sit-down dinner.
+The holidays tend to feel food circulated, but it doesn't have to be and it shouldn't be.
+I recommend eating beforehand if the gathering you are attending is not a sit-down dinner or a place you feel comfortable bringing your own food.
 Not only will you have more time to spend with family and friends, but you will also be able to do it without fear of a reaction.

 Be the host!
-If your space allows for this, hosting the holidays yourself will keep you on top of all the preparations and allow you to accommodate your allergies yourself.
+If your space allows for this, host the holidays yourself!
+This will keep you on top of all the preparations and allow you to accommodate food allergies your way.

-For more helpful tips to keep your food allergy family safe during the holidays, and always, visit this Instagram post below:
+For more helpful tips to keep your food allergy family and friends safe during the holidays (and always), check out our Instagram post below:

 Have a happy and safe holiday!